blitterated/docker-dev-env-cli/README.md

 ## Containers

-The containers' id are kept track of in the `cid/<image_name>` directory found in the same directory where `dde` is run from.
+The containers' ids are kept track of in the `cid/<image_name>` directory found in the same directory where `dde` is run from.

 ## Caveats